Grand Unified Timeline

 - Monsters, Inc.: Zooming in on some paperwork on Roz's desk early on in the film shows a date of May 6th, 2000.
 Calendars in Monsters University have been found to match those of 1987, which is consistent with Pixar's rough figure of a ten year gap between films.

 - Portal: This timeline puts GLaDOS's initiation on take-your-daughter-to-work-day in 1998.
 That timeline is however contradicted by the dating of Half-Life since it is stated that both games occur within days of each other, but Half-Life occurs in the 2000s.
-This timeline uses the Half-Life date.
+The GUT uses the Half-Life date.
 Portal 2 makes a few retcons to the timeline.

 - Star Wars: The comic Star Wars Tales #19 has an alternate history story where Han Solo and Chewbacca crash the Millennium Falcon on Earth.
 The ship is found 126 years later by Indiana Jones and Short Round after Indy's 1939 visit to Atlantis (so around 1940).
 Because of this (and Solo and Chewie aren't affiliated with the Rebel Alliance), A New Hope is assumed to take place (somewhat arbitrarily) in 1815.
-Though the Star Wars Gold Timeline places A New Hope at around 1798, basing it on dialogue between Solo and Chewie.
+Note that the Star Wars Timeline Gold (as of r52) places the same crash no earlier than 4 ABY, however (based on a reference to Endor's forest) and conjectures a date of 15 ABY or 1813 CE, putting 0 ABY in 1798.
+It is also assumed that one standard year equals one terrestrial year.
+This converter can be used for matching other dating systems to BBY/ABY.

 - Strontium Dog: "The Final Solution" is stated to take place in 2180, but this is inconsistent with both previously-established chronology and the way 2000 AD works.
 A date of 2190 is consistent with established canon.
 Subsequent events in the series, as well as dates of events in "Judgement Day", are based on this dating.